thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 ## Refunding tokens

-Certain Origin use Privacy Pass tokens to rate-limit requests they receive over a certain time window because of resource constraints.
+Certain Origins use Privacy Pass tokens to rate-limit requests they receive over a certain time window because of resource constraints.
 If a Client sends a request that can be served without utilising that resource, the Origin would like to authorise them to do a second request.
 This is the case for request requiring compute and the compute is low,